drewalth/error-miner/readme.md

 [![Build Status](https://travis-ci.org/drewalth/error-miner.svg?branch=master)](https://travis-ci.org/drewalth/error-miner)

-A simple website crawler which finds click targets in the DOM, `<a>` and `<button>` tags, then clicks at random.
-Intended to be used in QA or Staging environments to trigger, log, then fix errors which are occurring in production mode.
+A simple website crawler that finds click targets in the DOM, `<a>` and `<button>` tags, then clicks at random.
+Intended to be used in QA or Staging environments to trigger, log, then fix errors that may have slipped into production.

 ## Getting Started